Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 - For symptomatic gallstones, treatments include drug therapy, dissolution therapy, lithotripsy, and surgical removal of the gallbladder (cholecystectomy).
 Cholecystectomy can be performed either via laparoscopy (traditional 4-port or single incision) or via open surgery.

-- Laparoscopic cholecystectomy is the procedures of choice for gallbladder removal and is one of the most common abdominal surgeries.
+- Laparoscopic cholecystectomy is the procedure of choice for gallbladder removal and is one of the most common abdominal surgeries.

 - Besides the gallbladder, gallstones may also be present in the common bile duct.
 Endoscopic retrograde cholangiopancreatography (ECRP) with endoscopic sphincterotomy is the most common procedure for detecting and managing bile duct stones.
 It may be performed before, during, or after gallbladder removal.